ThiagoPiovesan/PokerHand-Challenge/README.md

 → Use the function compare_with and *voilà* we have which is the hand winner as result.<br />

 → If you want to, in each folder has all the classes used and code written to use and adapt to your necessity.
-In addition, has the tests file, which has all the tests (TDD) develop for each class, to make sure they are working well.
+In addition, has the tests file, which has all the tests (TDD) develop for each class, to make sure they are working well.<br />

 → Or, below has all the theory used and implemented on this challenge, make your self free to read and understand it.<br />